apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When not empty, indicates the version of the Replicated State Machine (RSM) used to generate the underlying workload.</p>
+<p>CurrentGeneration, if not empty, indicates the version of the RSM used to generate the underlying workload</p>
 </td>
 </tr>
 <tr>